apache/drill/_docs/sql-reference/sql-window-functions/040-sql-window-functions-examples.md

        | true  | Default schema changed to [dfs.emp]  |
        +-------+--------------------------------------+

-To create the q1_sales view used in the examples, issue the following query with the CREATE VIEW command to Drill.
+To create the q1_sales view used in the examples, issue the following query with the CREATE VIEW command.

 Note: You must use column numbers when querying CSV files.
 Also, CAST the columns to a specific data type to avoid incorrect implicit casting by Drill.
 This can affect the accuracy of window function results.
 In Drill, the column array starts with 0 as the first column.